 restricted material means an article that a reasonable adult, by reason of the nature of the article, or the nature or extent of references in the article, to matters of sex, drug misuse or addiction, crime, cruelty, violence or revolting or abhorrent phenomena, would regard as unsuitable for a minor to see, read or hear.

 [Section 99 amended by No. 30 of 2003 s.
-21.]
+21; No. 21 of 2010 s.
+10.]

 100. Codes of practice